snakewizardd/dda_scaffold/docs/origin_story.md

 1.  **Agentic Scaffolding**: Structured ways to handle tools and context.
 2.  **Search Dynamics**: rigorous methods for exploring decision spaces.

-I took the ExACT architecture and **infused it with DDA physics**.
+I took the ExACT architecture and **integrated the DDA dynamics**.

 ---

 ## Part 3: DDA-X (The Synthesis)

 **DDA-X** is the result of this synthesis.
-It is not just ExACT, and it is not just DDA.
-It is a new species.
+It represents an exploratory attempt to combine industrial-grade agent patterns with independent cognitive modeling.

 ### The Innovation
 - **ExACT** provides the *capability* (search, tool use).
 - **DDA** provides the *psychology* (rigidity, trauma, identity).

-By combining them, we created something unique: an agent that **can** do anything, but **won't** do things that violate its sense of self.
-We moved from "alignment by instruction" to "alignment by nature."
+By combining them, we created something unique: an agent that **can** do anything, but its behavior is constrained by its internal cognitive state.
+We explore moving from "alignment by instruction" to "alignment by internal state."

 This is the origin of DDA-X. A hybrid of independent theoretical research and industrial-grade engineering.